In 23 Years of Serving Our Community

 Our mission is to glorify Christ by providing quality, charitable health care to the working, uninsured in our area!

 Welcome to Healing Hands Health Center

-The Healing Hands Health center opened just eighteen months later.
-Healing Hands Health Center provides services for our working, uninsured neighbors at no charge: medical care and much needed medications; dental care including exams, x-rays, cleanings, extractions and fillings; chiropractic care; eye exams and eyeglasses; psychological and spiritual counseling services.
+The Healing Hands Health Center opened just eighteen months later.
+Healing Hands Health Center provides services for our uninsured neighbors: medical care and much needed medications; dental care including exams, x-rays, cleanings, extractions, fillings, partials, and dentures; chiropractic care; eye exams and eyeglasses; counseling services.

 Our Health Services

 Healing Hands Health Center provides different kinds of health services for our working, uninsured neighbors in Northeast Tennessee and Southwest Virginia for a small fee.
 Check out the items below to know more of our services.